 During every job run, Veeam Backup & Replication checks the network configuration of the original VM against the mapping table.
 If the original VM network matches a source network in the table, Veeam Backup & Replication updates the replica configuration file to replace the source network with the target one.
-The VM replica is then re-registered (for legacy VM replicas, not snapshot VM replicas).
 Thus, network settings of a VM replica are always kept up to date with the DR site requirements.
 In case you choose to fail over to the VM replica, it will be connected to the correct network.

 For Microsoft VMs, Veeam Backup & Replication also automates reconfiguration of VM IP addresses.
 If the IP addressing scheme in the production site differs from the DR site scheme, you can create a number of Re‑IP rules for the replication job.